godotengine/godot-docs/classes/class_animationnodeblendspace1d.rst

 :ref:`BlendMode<enum_AnimationNodeBlendSpace1D_BlendMode>` **BLEND_MODE_DISCRETE** = ``1``

-The blend space plays the animation of the node the blending position is closest to.
+The blend space plays the animation of the animation node which blending position is closest to.
 Useful for frame-by-frame 2D animations.

 .. _class_AnimationNodeBlendSpace1D_constant_BLEND_MODE_DISCRETE_CARRY: